black-parrot/black-parrot/README.md

 **The structure of the BlackParrot repository branches.**

-The *dev* branch contains the most recent development version, being tested internally
+The *dev* branch contains the most recent development version, being tested internally.

-The *master* branch contains most recent stable version
+The *master* branch contains most recent stable version.

 The *fe_dev*, *be_dev*, and *me_dev* branches are used to do development on the three major components of the BlackParrot core.